 Usually after a few tries you’ll be on your way to a great design concept.
-Honestly, if you’ve made it this far you are lightyears ahead of most home owners!!
+Honestly, if you’ve made it this far you’re officially lightyears ahead of most homeowners!!

 Quick Tip: Learn more about arranging plants in your garden in this easy-to-follow post.

 First, take a look at your inspiration photos all the way from step 1.

 See if you can pinpoint any plants or flowers that you really like.

 You may also find it helpful to choose a single color to base your landscape around.
 My article about using color in the garden is really helpful if you want to learn more about doing this.

 Your garden style can also give you hints about the variety of plants and colors to use.

 I’d also recommend you take a look at my article on researching plants.
 It’s filled with all sorts of information on narrowing down your plant choices so you can select the right plants for your conditions.
 And, since you already did a site inventory, you are a step ahead!
 Now you just need to narrow down the plant choices to fit in those areas.
 The good news is there’s lots of different tricks and even websites and apps in the article that will make this easy to do.